groundy

 How is GPC different from the earlier Do Not Track standard?

-Do Not Track (DNT), introduced in 2009, was technically similar—a browser header signaling a privacy preference—but carried no statutory force, and advertisers simply ignored it.
-GPC has explicit legal backing under CCPA regulation 11 CCR §7025, which treats the signal as a binding consumer opt-out request, and the CPPA has already imposed real fines for noncompliance, beginning with the $1.35M Tractor Supply settlement.
-The technical mechanism is nearly identical; the enforcement teeth are not.
+Do Not Track (DNT), introduced in 2009, was technically similar, a browser header signaling a privacy preference, but carried no statutory force, and advertisers simply ignored it.
+GPC has explicit legal backing under CCPA regulation 11 CCR §7025, which treats the signal as a binding consumer opt-out request, and California regulators have already imposed real fines for noncompliance.
+[Updated June 2026] The record now runs from the $1.35M Tractor Supply settlement through PlayOn Sports ($1.1M), Ford ($375,703), Todd Snyder ($345,178), and the $2.75M Disney settlement, plus a multistate GPC enforcement sweep with Colorado and Connecticut.
+The technical mechanism is nearly identical to DNT; the enforcement teeth are not.

 Does this GPC compliance gap extend beyond California?